Lorenzo Milani (footballer)

-Lorenzo Milani (born 22 May 2001) is an Italian footballer who plays as a defender for Heracles Almelo in the Eredivisie.
+Lorenzo Milani (born 22 May 2001) is an Italian footballer who plays as a defender for club Desenzano.

 Career

 He is from Livorno and played in the youth system at Empoli and US Grosseto 1912.
 He played for Pontedera in his native Tuscany.
 He joined Pescara of Serie C in July 2022.

 In June 2024, he signed for Eredivisie side Heracles Almelo on a four-year contract taking him up to 2028, with the option of an extra season.
 He made his league debut for Heracles Almelo on the 11 August 2024 against Sparta Rotterdam.

+On 30 January 2026, Milani returned to Italy and joined Bra of Serie C on loan.